0%

 For a more tranquil setting, a country estate or historic property offers exclusivity, privacy, and the ability to connect with nature while focusing on business goals.

-Fairmont Windsor Park is a fantastic example of country estate style venue which offers a space away from the hustle and bustle with private grounds, and extensive space for focussed work.
+Fairmont Windsor Park is a fantastic example of a country estate style venue which offers a space away from the hustle and bustle with private grounds, and extensive space for focussed work.

 Modern conference centres with well-designed breakout spaces.